ElhaiAgassi/SyncMe-Webapp/README.md

-Here's an updated README for your repository with both deployment options:

----
+# Final project explanation
+## Algorithms
+in the folder "algo code" there are 6 files fore algorithem file:
+* CCA_final.py
+* CroosCorrelation_final.py

+## Leap Motion controller & unity

-# Video Conference with Hand Tracking
+## Video Conference with Hand Tracking

 This project is a video conferencing application with hand tracking capabilities using MediaPipe.
 The application allows users to see hand landmarks overlaid on their video streams, both locally and remotely.